mvp-2003/DealMate/docs/INDEX.md

-# DealPal Documentation Index
+# DealMate Documentation Index

-Welcome to the DealPal documentation!
+Welcome to the DealMate documentation!
 This index helps you find the right documentation for your needs.

 ## 🚀 Getting Started